dl-solarity/hardhat-zkit/README.md

     - `verifiersDir` - The directory where to generate the Solidity | Vyper verifiers.
     - `verifiersType` - The option (`"sol"` or `"vy"`) to indicate which language to use for verifiers generation.
 - `typesDir` - The directory where to save the generated typed circuits wrappers.
+- `typesWitnessLimit` - The maximum number of witness signals for which witness signal names type will be generated.
 - `quiet` - The flag indicating whether to suppress the output.

 ### Tasks